 Northern Panhandle and North Central

 In the Northern Panhandle and North-Central region of West Virginia, Legacy Truck Centers, located in Wheeling has continued to define excellence in exporting with reported sales to over 100 countries.
 Formerly Wheeling Truck Center, the company was acquired by Legacy Truck Center of Pennsylvania, which was impressed by the company’s export strategy and strong international presence.
-Legacy Truck Center has been an enthusiastic supporter of the U.S. Commercial Service and WV Development Office and participated in trade events to grow their export sales.
+Legacy Truck Center has been an enthusiastic supporter of the U.S. Commercial Service and West Virginia Department of Economic Development and participated in trade events to grow their export sales.
 Legacy Truck Center also takes advantage of the reimbursement funding available through the WV First STEP-Next STEP Program.

 Direct Online Marketing is a service exporter also located in Wheeling.
 While it is most common to think of exporting as boxing up a product and shipping it to foreign country, services can also be exported.
 In the case of Direct Online Marketing, the company sells their website marketing, social media marketing and search engine optimization services to both foreign clients looking to advertise on U.S. platforms, and U.S. exporters interested in taking advantage of their international marketing options.
-The company has taken advantage of the U.S. Commercial Service and WV Development Office export services in the past as well as WV First STEP-Next STEP funding.
-As a member of the WV District Export Council, the company’s president Justin Seibert, shares his knowledge of international marketing first-hand with WV exporters each month on his video series featured in the WVDO Trade Talk Newsletter.
+The company has taken advantage of the U.S. Commercial Service and West Virginia Department of Economic Development export services in the past as well as WV First STEP-Next STEP funding.
+As a member of the WV District Export Council, the company’s president Justin Seibert, shares his knowledge of international marketing first-hand with WV exporters each month on his video series featured in the WVDED Trade Talk Newsletter.

 Our other distinguished winners from the North Central/Northern Panhandle region of West Virginia include: